sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/16 Docker Service.md

 - Can run their own containers (bit coin mining, attack tools)
 - Can gain root access to the host system itself by running a privileged container

-Best practice is to not expose the Docker Daemon to the outside world at all, which is the default, however we may run into a situation where it is necessary to expose docker over TCP, here are some things that should be done to protect it.
+Best practice is to not expose the Docker Daemon to the outside world at all, which is the default, however we may run into a situation where it is necessary to expose docker over TCP, here are some things that should be done to protect it

 - Only expose on an interface that is part of your private network, i.e. not on public interfaces.
 - Secure communication with TLS certs.
-See config in earlier sections.
+See config in earlier sections
 - Enable Authentication

 ## Enable Encryption